UO-CS-OER/CS210-text/_sources/00-Accessibility/00-01-Accessibility.md

 - Some math content is not being read by some screen readers, notably JAWS.
 We are investigating this issue.
+- Numerous projects have visual (graphic) components and complex graphic illustrations in instructions.
+In some cases these are incidental to the project, and in other cases the graphics are more central to project functionality.
+  - "Alt text" is not displaying as intended in instructions (HOWTO files) for screen readers.
+We believe this is because Github-flavored Markdown processing is making all illustrations links, effectively hiding alternative text except when graphics are not loaded at all.
+As a workaround, we are project by project in Fall 2023 adding descriptive text inline after diagrams.
+  - Some static graphics in project instructions are too complex to render well as tactile graphics.
+We will produce reduced resolution versions of some for tactile production, and in other cases provide longer text descriptions.
+  - We are working to devise audio alternatives (or augmentation) for program graphics where possible.
+If necessary we will produce alternative projects where program graphics are essential to a project and we cannot devise an adequate audio alternative.

 ### Alternative formats for screen readers